Getting Started with Pipelines

 hello-goodbye-pipeline.yamland add the following content:

-Apply your Pipeline configuration to your cluster:
+Apply the Pipeline configuration to your cluster:

 kubectl apply --filename hello-goodbye-pipeline.yaml

-hello-goodbye-pipeline-run.yamlwith the following content:
+hello-goodbye-pipeline-run.yamlwith the following:

-apiVersion: tekton.dev/v1beta1 kind: PipelineRun metadata: name: hello-goodbye-run spec: pipelineRef: name: hello-goodbye
+apiVersion: tekton.dev/v1beta1 kind: PipelineRun metadata: name: hello-goodbye-run spec: pipelineRef: name: hello-goodbye params: - name: username value: "Tekton"

-Start your Pipeline by applying the
+Start the Pipeline by applying the

 PipelineRunconfiguration to your cluster: